jconlon/Tracker/tracker/trunk/com.verticon.tracker.product.desktop.releng/readme.txt

 =======================================
 Notes

-1) Most recent build used Kepler 4.3.1
+1) Most recent build used Kepler 4.3.2

 2) This build requires the deltapack.
-By default it looks beside the eclipse install for "deltapack/eclipse/*".
-   If your deltapack is located elsewhere, set the "deltapack" property or edit the buildProduct.xml file.
+Set the "deltapack" property for the buildProduct.xml ant script which is set in the buildProduct.properties file.
 The version of the deltapack used should match the version of the eclipse that is running.

 3) Due to bug 268867, if the buildDirectory/buildRepo is deleted/cleaned, then the repo must also be removed from the workspace Available Software Sites preferences.